-When heating with wood no moisture is added to the air, which can help correct moisture problems during the winter.
+On the other hand, when heating with wood, no moisture is added to the air.
+A dry, powerful heat source can help correct moisture problems during the winter.

 Wood fuel is a renewable resource when harvested responsibly, and when burned in a quality stove, wood is a fairly efficient heat source.
 Stoves have been around for hundreds of years and technology, efficiency and emissions have greatly improved!
 While there is an abundance of traditional wood stoves on the market, if you are heating a small space there are far fewer options.